 I’ve become the resident family trip planner (totally don’t mind FYI) but that does mean that every trip we take it is largely on me to craft a well-balance vacation that meets multiple needs, has multi-level days with plenty of naps for my dad, and keeps costs reasonable.
-Not an easy task, but one I throughly enjoy tackling.
+Not an easy task, but one I thoroughly enjoy tackling.
 As a disclaimer, not all our trips have been well balance and I have certainly walked away from a few knowing what could have been different but OVERALL they’ve gone swimmingly.

 Mix up Indoor & Outdoor Activities

 Getting fresh air, regardless of the time of year or temperature, is important for your mental and physical well-being (however, if it’s raining I am going to avoid going outside at all costs!).
 Every trip we plan has a mix of outdoorsy things with more city/cultural sites.
 Going hiking or bike riding or even just taking a long walk can be a perfect way to spend flex travel time (see below) or it can be a great way to spend any holidays in which lots of things are closed (i.e Christmas Day).
-For example on our current trip to Assisi, I know many things will be reduced/limited hours on Sunday so our plan is to go to church (you can guarantee churches are open on Sunday!) and then go for a 5K hike around the surrounding countryside.
+For example on our last trip to Assisi, I know many things will be reduced/limited hours on Sunday so our plan is to go to church (you can guarantee churches are open on Sunday!) and then go for a 5K hike around the surrounding countryside.
 Perfect mix of cultural experiences with nature and fresh air.

 Read more: Travel Tips: Keeping Active while Traveling